programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 #### Navigating through the network graph

-Now that the nodes and edges have been defined, we can begin to move around the visualization with the iPySIGMA features.
+Now that the nodes and edges have been defined, we can begin to move around the visualization with the _ipysigma_ features.
 Open the first HTML file (nbt_index_1800-1825.html) that was generated.
 Your web browser will now display a network graph that shows the relationships between the books and the subject headings.
 In the uppermost righthand corner, Box A in the image, is information about the graph you are looking at including the number of nodes and edges.

 Each graph has a natural state where all the nodes and edges are layered on top of each other.
 Before trying to analyze the graph in this state, run the layout animation by clicking the play button.
 In the image above, it is located in upper right hand corner in the box labelled B. It is recommended that before you interact with the graph that you click the play button to run the layout animation.
 This allows the graph to settle into a more readable arrangement, where closely related nodes cluster together and less connected groups move farther apart.
 In network visualization, this is known as a force-directed layout.
 Moving the nodes through the layout animation also helps to see the physical distance between different topics.
 The closer together or more tightly clustered they are, the more they are related or prominently connected.
 Because some of the book titles and subject labels may appear in another language, Google Chrome’s translation feature can help translate the text while you navigate the network.